hilbix/tino/howto/couchdb.md

 PRO for CouchDB:

-- CouchDB is real Open Source while MongoDB has no more a Permissive Open Source License
+- CouchDB is real Open Source while MongoDB is lacking any Permissive Open Source License
 - 100% web compatible, so needs no drivers at all
 - Sync Feature on Steroids.
 - PouchDB (even that public linking this way is Nightmare on Security street)